Info and Instructions for the PlayoffComputer app

 FAQs and Troubleshooting

-- ESPN users not having the league listed as "public" for the program to transfer data.
+- ESPN users not having the league listed as "public" by the commish for the program to access its data.

 - Users "requesting access" to the companion Google Sheet instead of making a copy as instructed.

-- Data be transferred immediately after the conclusion of MNF before the hosting sites have
+- Data being transferred immediately after the conclusion of MNF before the hosting sites have

 completely updated.